particle-iot/docs/src/content/getting-started/console/console.md

 Cellular devices with Particle SIM cards, either built-in (MFF2) or plastic nano SIM cards (4FF), show up in this list.
 The cellular usage by these SIM cards count against the cellular data limit for the organization that owns the product.

-In the growth plan, for each class of class device (cellular or tracker), there is a pool of data based on the number of blocks.
+In the basic plan, for each class of class device (cellular or tracker), there is a pool of data based on the number of blocks.
 If you exceed this pool of cellular data, a new block is added to the organization.

 ![Product SIMs - organization](/assets/images/console/org-product-sims.png)